AdobeDocs/analytics.en/help/components/metrics/unique-visitors.md

 Reports & Analytics provides options for daily, weekly, monthly, quarterly, and yearly unique visitors.
 Instead of counting a single unique visitor for the entire time period, unique visitors count based on the selected metric.
 For example, you want to look at daily unique visitors for your site.
 If a visitor comes to your site in the morning and again at night, they count as a single daily unique visitor.
 If a visitor comes to your site on Monday and again on Tuesday, they count as two daily unique visitors.

 Analysis Workspace treats unique visitors based on the granularity of the report.
-For example, if you use the [Day](../dimensions/day.md) dimension, you'll see daily unique visitors for each dimension value.
+For example, if you use the [Day](../dimensions/day.md) dimension, you'll see daily unique visitors for each dimension item.
 However, for the report total, it is deduplicated unique visitors for the freeform table's date range.

 ## How this metric is calculated

-This metric counts the number of unique visitor ID's for a given dimension value.
+This metric counts the number of unique visitor ID's for a given dimension item.
 It uses multiple advanced mechanisms to identify unique visitors, since there are several ways to identify them.
 The following table lists the ways a visitor is identified, along with its priority.
 Some hits can have multiple visitor identification methods; in these cases the higher priority method is used.

 | Order Used | Query Parameter (collection method) | Present When |
 | --- | --- | --- |